-These wheels are built for stiffness and strength thanks DT Swiss Competition spokes and a deep rim profile.
+These wheels are built for stiffness and strength thanks to DT Swiss Competition spokes and a deep rim profile.
 They’re not light wheels but weight is often misunderstood.
 More weight means more energy is required to propel the bike forward, most noticeable when accelerating.
 But when cruising at high speed, heavier wheels have a flywheel character that makes the bike feel like it wants to keep going.
 Light wheels may climb best but heavier aerodynamic wheels improve descending.

 Blog: Shimano Dura-Ace Hubs

 Road tubeless has been around for a little while and it has gotten good reviews from the likes of Leonard Zinn.
-So far I’ve been reticent to try road tubeless but when Schwalbe released their excellent Ultremo ZX tire in a tubeless variant, I figured I would give it a try.
+So far I’ve been reticent to try road tubeless but when Schwalbe released their excellent Ultremo ZX tire in a tubeless variant, I figured I’d give it a try.

 To make this project work I dug up some NOS Shimano Dura-Ace 7900 hubs.
 For my first try I turned to my offroad rim vendor, Stan’s Notubes.
 I got their Alpha 400 rims in 24/28h to match my hubs and put them together with Sapim CX-Ray spokes.
 The Stan’s rims built up very smoothly and total weight came to 1500g on the nose — plenty respectable.
 On top of that I installed two layers of Stan’s 21mm yellow tape and 44mm road valves.